SPECIAL TOPIC: THE PERSONHOOD OF THE SPIRIT

 1. Old Testament

-In the OT "the Spirit of God" (i.e., ruach) was a force which accomplished YHWH's purpose (see SPECIAL TOPIC: SPIRIT IN THE BIBLE), I., but there is little hint that it was personal (cf. Isa.
+In the OT "the Spirit of God" (i.e., ruach) was a force which accomplished YHWH's purpose (see SPECIAL TOPIC: SPIRIT IN THE BIBLE), I., but there is little hint that He was personal (cf. Isa.
 48:16; 61:1).

 2. New Testament